 Despite Oregon’s reputation as a progressive and welcoming place, hate groups have a long history here.
-The Southern Poverty Law Center tracks hate groups nationwide, and provides an annual report.
-Their site includes a national “Hate Map”.
+The Southern Poverty Law Center tracks hate groups nationwid, providing an oversight map and annual report.

 Within SESNA itself, we have had significant hate-driven attacks in recent years.
 These include the 2017 attack at Al-Aqsa on State Street and the 2019 attack at the 12th Street Market.